datathings/greycat-training-java-sdk-advanced/README.md

     ```
 As the version above is doomed to be outdated, more recent versions can be checked at https://get.greycat.io/files/sdk/java/testing/

-## Setup before running application
+## Start your tutorial here.
+Start your servers.

 - Go to you Kafka directory and start your Kafka ZooKeeper